SgtSwagrid/Boards/README.md

 ### Project Structure

 Boards is composed of 6 subprojects, which you will find in the top-level directories of the same names:
-* `dsl` contains the implementation of the _BoardLang_ DSL.
+* [dsl](./dsl) contains the implementation of the _BoardLang_ DSL.
-* `games` contains the rule specifications for the games themselves, written using `BoardLang`.
+* [games](./games) contains the rule specifications for the games themselves, written using `BoardLang`.
-* `bots` contains general and game-specific strategies for playing these games.
+* [bots](./bots) contains general and game-specific strategies for playing these games.
-* `server` code which is compiled to JVM bytecode for use on a web server.
+* [server](./server) code which is compiled to JVM bytecode for use on a web server.
 Handles user requests, authentication and persistence.
-* `client` code which is transpiled to JS and served to the user's web browser.
+* [client](./client) code which is transpiled to JS and served to the user's web browser.
 Handles rendering and user input.
-* `common` code which is shared by both the `server` and `client`, and compiled into both projects.
+* [common](./common) code which is shared by both the server and client, and compiled into both projects.
 Primarily contains data formats for communication therebetween.

 ### Requirements